RodgersMunene/Portfolio/README.md

 ## Objective

-My journey in avionics had me interact with computer systems a lot, while safety is paramount, it has led me to develop a passion for cybersecurity, I am specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
-I am a dedicated cybersecurity professional with experience in network security, operating systems, and foundational knowledge on compliance standards (HIPAA and GDPR).
-I possess hands-on experience in vulnerability assessment and management, and cybersecurity auditing.
-Currently I'm enhancing my skills by undertaking an Active Directory and Penetration Testing walkthrough course, further sharpening my ability to identify and mitigate vulnerabilities.
+My experience in avionics has involved extensive interaction with computer systems, fostering a strong passion for cybersecurity.
+I am now focused on joining a Security Operations Center (SOC) as a Tier 1 Analyst.
+As a dedicated cybersecurity professional with expertise in network security, operating systems, and compliance standards (HIPAA and GDPR), I bring hands-on experience in vulnerability assessment, management, and cybersecurity auditing.
+Currently, I am advancing my skills through an Active Directory and Penetration Testing walkthrough course, enhancing my ability to identify and mitigate vulnerabilities effectively.

 ## Skills